Dan Barash is a chef, dead head, hockey fan, father, husband and lung cancer survivor.

 From being breathless from a walk around the block to being able to snow ski, hike, golf and shoot hoops with his 10 year old son Danny -- it was nothing short of a miracle.

 Here we are two and half years later and Dan’s cancer has once again reared its ugly head.
-Due to some new growth, he has more chemo and brain surgery on the horizon.
+Due to some new growth, he is now recovering from brain surgery and four more rounds of chemo.

 Dan continues to fight the good fight and remains optimistic knowing his care is in capable hands.